-- Status displays the connection status of the network. - Network displays the type of network connection. - Connection Type displays the type of connection. - Physical Address displays the physical address of the network card used for the network. - MTU specifies the largest packet size permitted for Internet transmissions: - Automatic sets the MTU (Maximum Transmission Unit at 1500)
+- Status displays the connection status of the network. - Network displays either your local network (Home/ Office) area connection, or your high speed broadband Internet connection. - Connection Type displays the type of connection.

+- Physical Address displays the physical address of the network card used for the network. - MTU specifies the largest packet size permitted for Internet transmissions: - Automatic sets the MTU (Maximum Transmission Unit at 1500) - Automatic by DHCP sets the MTU according to the DHCP connection - Manual allows you to manually set the MTU.